chitrab-github/Replication-Package---Morocco/README.md

 2. ```02_analysis /02_viirs_figures_khouribga_benimellal.R```
 3. ```02_analysis/03_final_analysis_khouribga_eljadida.R```

 **The master script ```morocco_viirs_master``` runs all the scripts**.
 Since there are two project roads, the master script needs to be run twice.
 GRID_SAMPLE within the master script allows you to choose which project you want to run.
-Thus, in this code review, *you would be reviewing 12 scripts, 9 in preparing the gridded dataset, and 3 in analysis.* <br>
+Thus, in this package, *includes 12 scripts, 9 in preparing the gridded dataset, and 3 in analysis.* <br>

 ## Outputs
 The code generates four figures <br>